 As such, we will be analyzing and reviewing the game with the unofficial patch applied to it, as it’s truly required to play the game to completion.
 After all, the version sold by GOG comes with this patch already.
 Vampire: The Masquerade – Bloodlines is a somewhat forgotten great that needs to be reevaluated.

 Vampire: The Masquerade – Bloodlines is available on Steam, and also DRM free on GOG.
 The GOG version comes with an unofficial patch preinstalled as we mentioned, and is 100% playable from the get go unlike the Steam version which requires the unofficial patch to be installed.
+Although the GOG version’s unofficial patch is out of date, so it is suggested to install the latest one even over a GOG copy.

 This franchise takes place in a modern day California (Los Angeles).
 As the name implies, a code called the Masquerade is in place, in order to conceal and protect supernatural, undead species.
 This setting is like the real world for all intents in purposes, save for a secret supernatural society that masquerades alongside us.